Scarletteblack/Scarlett-Black-Honors-Engineering-Portfolio/2025-11-05-atrium-internship.md

 3. Mobility
   * As mentioned before, the length needs to be adjustable for individual patients, but the mount needs to be flexible and easy to change the angles of attachments

+---

+### Moving Forward

+* Finding a more sturdy material to print with.
+Find a balance of stability, cost, and weight
+* Redesigning the clamps so they fit onto tables and wheelchairs (rounded and flat surfaces)
+* Design mount attachments focusing mainly on the ball joint as the connecting point
+* Tightening the joints between the arms, making them more secure
+* Making the arms snap into place more easily

+---

 ### Conceptual Reference
 This phone mount by [Hardware Lab](https://www.printables.com/@Gdoniu93_219588) served as the inspiration for our initial design.
 We chose to base our project on this because the locking joints and mobility of the mount align with the mount that Caroline and I are trying to create.
 We knew that the main points that would not work for our project are the top phone holder parts and the base of the mount.